 - Changes in mood – loss of interest, withdrawal, ultra sensitivity, tearfulness

 - Compulsive exercise

 - Grazed knuckles, marks of self-harm

 - Loss of normal periods (medical staff)

 Eating Disorders: A Student’s Guide

-Practical and preventative advice and suggestions, including information on academic study, body image, exercise and nutrition (with balanced meal suggestions from ABC’s nutritional advisor)
+Includes practical and preventative advice and suggestions, information on academic study, body image, exercise and nutrition (with balanced meal suggestions from ABC’s nutritional advisor).